QBOID Confidential and Proprietary Information

 JSON string |

-The Dimensioning Record as defined here, with the difference that the image fields (i.e.:image ,imagecolor and imageseg ) will contain the absolute path on the sdcard for the images instead of the base64 encoding of the content.
+The Dimensioning Record as defined here, with the difference that the image fields (i.e.:image,imagecolor and imageseg) will contain the absolute path on the sdcard for the images instead of the base64 encoding of the content.
 Note: The WiFi API settings and the action configuration will not affect the content of the record.
 The path to the images will always be returned, if available, in PNG format. |

-field in the Extra Bundle
+Example of record field in the Extra Bundle

 { "timestamp": "2022\/10\/05 23:06:45", "l": 319, "w": 203, "h": 421, "barcode": "TBA065003602504", "shape": "Irregular", "device": "FH0402211700146", "note": "Comment", "attributes": { "ovpk": "true", "batt": "false", "frgl": "true", "hazmat": "true" }, "image": "\/sdcard\/qboid\/data\/2022_10_05\/2022_10_05_23_06_15\/Frames\/result_img_1.png", "imageseg": "\/sdcard\/qboid\/data\/2022_10_05\/2022_10_05_23_06_15\/Frames\/color0_segmented_1.png", "imagecolor": "\/sdcard\/qboid\/data\/2022_10_05\/2022_10_05_23_06_15\/Frames\/color0_1.png" }